 This group of options allow to refine the selection of annotations for which proof obligations are generated.
 By default, all annotations are selected.
+However, a property which is already proved - by WP or any other plug-in - does not lead to any proof-obligation generation unless otherwise specified.

-- -wp generates proof obligations for all (selected) properties. - -wp-fct <f1,...,fn> selects annotations of functions f1,...,fn (defaults to all functions). - -wp-bhv <b1,...,bn> selects annotation for behaviors b1,...bn (defaults to all behaviors). - -wp-prop <p1,...,pn> selects properties with name p1,...pn. (defaults to all properties).
-You may also type "assigns" for all assigns properties.
+- -wp generates proof obligations for all (selected) properties. - -wp-fct <f1,...,fn> selects annotations of functions f1...fn (defaults to all functions). - -wp-bhv <b1,...,bn> selects annotation for behaviors b1...bn (defaults to all behaviors). - -wp-prop selects properties with name p. (defaults to all properties).
+You may also type "assigns" for all assigns properties. - -wp-(no)-status-valid generates obligations for already 'valid' properties (default: no). - -wp-(no)-status-invalid generates obligations for already 'invalid' properties (default: no). - -wp-(no)-status-maybe generates in obligations for properties with an undetermined status (default: yes).